Medical expert of the article

 Many pediatric patients are indicated for electroencephalography, which is necessary to assess disorders of brain bioactivity.

-Mandatory instrumental diagnostics includes sialometry, during which a polyethylene catheter is used, which, after preliminary bougienage, is inserted into the salivary duct.
-Manipulation is performed on an empty stomach, and the procedure itself lasts about 20 minutes.
-It provides information on the volume of salivary production and on the physical characteristics of the secretion.
-[6]
+Mandatory instrumental diagnostics include sialometry, which involves using a polyethylene catheter, which after preliminary bougienage is inserted into the salivary duct.
+The manipulation is performed on an empty stomach, and the procedure itself lasts about 20 minutes.
+It provides information on the volume of salivary production and the physical characteristics of the secretion. [ 6 ]

-Special instrumental diagnostics is represented by the following procedures:
+Special instrumental diagnostics are represented by the following procedures:

 - salivary gland scanning method;